pypy/pypy/pypy/doc/stm.rst

 successfully) it may cause other transactions that are still in progress to abort and retry.
-This is a waste of CPU time, but even in the worst case senario it is not worse than a GIL, because at least one transaction succeeded.
+This is a waste of CPU time, but even in the worst case senario it is not worse than a GIL, because at least one transaction succeeded (so we get at worst N-1 CPUs doing useless jobs and 1 CPU doing a job that commits successfully).

 Conflicts do occur, of course, and it is pointless to try to avoid them all.
 For example they can be abundant during some warm-up phase.
 What is important is to keep them rare enough in total.